mendixlabs/smart-apps-computer-use/README.md

 # Technical considerations

+- Computer Use is still in beta for most major LLM providers, including [OpenAI](https://platform.openai.com/docs/guides/tools-computer-use) and [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/computer-use.html), so things are changing fast.
+The behavior and reliability of your computer use agent can vary a lot depending on the exact use case and prompting.
 - The Mendix app needs to run on a different port than the servers in the Anthropic computer use demo VM.
 The GenAI Showcase typically runs on 8080, so either change the GenAI Showcase app, or change the 8080 of the anthropic http_server.py (in our setup this http_server is not strictly needed anyway so it can also be removed from entrypoint.sh) and update the ports list in the docker run command accordingly.
 - The streamlit chat UI in the anthropic demo image is present by default at port `8501`, but not strictly needed or used for our setup.
 - The VM interface runs on port `6080` by default.
 This can be used to see what the model is executing: the virtual desktop can be shown in the browser via [http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000](http://127.0.0.1:6080/vnc.html?&resize=scale&autoconnect=1&view_only=1&reconnect=1&reconnect_delay=2000) which also takes care of reconnecting and refreshing automatically.